Panic Attacks in Children: What to Do and What to Avoid

 How Can I Help My Child Overcome Panic Attacks Long-Term?

-What works best is a clear, step-by-step approach that helps your child understand their anxiety and build specific skills to face it.
 As a parent you are perfectly positioned to help your child with this process.
 You just need the right framework and a bit of support to put it in place.

-That’s why I created the Outsmart Anxiety course – to give parents the same proven approaches I use in my clinical practice.
-The course helps you understand why your child’s brain responds with anxiety, what keeps those patterns going, and the specific steps to help them change.
+That’s why I created the Outsmart Anxiety course.
+This gives parents the same proven approaches I use in my clinical practice.

 Remember, your child can learn to handle anxiety effectively.
 With the right approach, you can help them build skills they’ll use throughout their life.

-Dr Lucy Russell is a UK clinical psychologist who works with children and families.
-Her work involves both therapeutic support and autism assessments.
-She is the Clinical Director of Everlief Child Psychology, and also worked in the National Health Service for many years.
+Dr Lucy Russell is a UK clinical psychologist and Clinical Director of Everlief Child Psychology.
+She qualified as a clinical psychologist from Oxford University in 2005 and worked in the National Health Service for many years before moving fully into her leadership and writing roles.

 In 2019 Lucy launched They Are The Future, a support website for parents of school-aged children.
 Through TATF Lucy is passionate about giving practical, manageable strategies to parents and children who may otherwise struggle to find the support they need.